 Each object within the bowl shows either a geometric or an organic bias and many of them are somewhere in between.
 I have made extensive use of stamps and other techniques to create surface textures before the addition of coloured slips (tinted liquid clay painted or sprayed on).
 The separate parts are then bisque fired and finally coloured with glaze which deepens the colour and adds the glass like finish and bonds everything together in the final firing.

-See the video in Instagram video
+See the video on Instagram

 A video monologue by contemporary artist Simon Fell on the ceramic still-life sculpture ‘Abundance’, how it was made and what’s it all about